-AIMS is a python package distributed in both a notebook and GUI format.
+AIMS is a python package distributed in a notebook, CLI, and GUI format.
 Those wishing to use the GUI, particularly those relatively new to programming, can follow the installation instructions.
-Example data is provided in AIMS/app/ab_testData and AIMS/app/mhc_testData, and an example of an application of AIMS can be seen in this peer-reviewed article: https://elifesciences.org/articles/61393
+Example data is provided in the test_data directories, and an example of an application of AIMS can be seen in this peer-reviewed article: https://elifesciences.org/articles/61393

 When publishing analysis from this software, please cite:

 Boughter CT, Borowska MT, Guthmiller JJ, Bendelac A, Wilson PC, Roux B, Adams EJ.
 Biochemical Patterns of Antibody Polyreactivity Revealed Through a Bioinformatics-Based Analysis of CDR Loops. eLife.
 2020.
 DOI: 10.7554/eLife.61393

 Boughter CT, Meier-Schellersheim M. An Integrated Approach to the Characterization of Immune Repertoires Using AIMS: An Automated Immune Molecule Separator.
 BioRxiv.
 2022.
 DOI: 10.1101/2022.12.07.519510

 - AIMS GUI Walkthrough